Dean-Jansen/T-SQL-Code-Snippets/README.md

 GROUP BY database_id
 ```

-### Find all Tables in DB, Including the size and row count
+### Find All Tables in DB, Including The Size and Row Count

 ```SQL
 SELECT t.name AS table_name, p.rows AS table_rows, SUM(a.total_pages) * 8. / 1024 AS table_size